11 things you might not know about Cloris Leachman

 Top image: AP Photo/George Brich

 Cloris Leachman is an American icon.
-The former beauty queen became a master of comedy and drama on both the big and small screen, racking up an incomparable resume that spans nearly 70 years.
-As she turns 90, the actress is still going strong, with a few upcoming television series added to a filmography that already included The Mary Tyler Moore Show, The Twilight Zone, Phyllis, The Facts of Life, Raising Hope and so much more.
+The former beauty queen became a master of comedy and drama on both the big and small screen, racking up an incomparable resume that spanned eight decades.
+Her filmography included The Mary Tyler Moore Show, The Twilight Zone, Phyllis, The Facts of Life, Raising Hope and so much more.

 Here are 11 fabulous facts about Leachman.

 1. She was close friends with Paul Lynde in college.

 At the age of 15, Leachman earned a summer radio scholarship at Northwestern University.
 She would later enroll at the school and study drama.
 In Evanston, she grew close to classmates Paul Lynde (Bewitched) and Charlotte Rae (The Facts of Life).
 Lynde would come to her dormitory to put on operas, with Rae and Leachman singing backup.
 Decades later, Leachman would replace Rae on The Facts of Life.
 It's a small world!

 2. She was in the 1946 Miss America pageant.

 After becoming Miss Chicago, Leachman made the top 16 at the 20th Miss America pageant in Atlantic City, New Jersey.
 The winner of the competition, Marilyn Buferd, would become an actress as well.

 3. She starred in the only 'Twilight Zone' episode with a sequel.